git/git.github.io/rev_news/drafts/edition-88.md

   users tend to have difficulty correctly resolving the conflicts that result from a lack of rename detection.
-However, he suggested that if turning off rename detection was really wanted that one could use the 'resolve' strategy, which "is roughly the recursive strategy minus the renames and the multiple merge base handling", instead.
+However, he suggested that if turning off rename detection was really wanted that one could use the "resolve" strategy instead, which "is roughly the recursive strategy minus the renames and the multiple merge base handling".

   Elijah also posted [a small patch series](https://lore.kernel.org/git/pull.1268.git.1655871651.gitgitgadget@gmail.com/)